Kotlin/KEEP/notes/0008-stacks.md

 ### `StackRestacker`

-This `block` is given access to a local `StackRestacker` used to manipulate the current stack and other suspended stacks:
+This `block` is given access to a local `StackRestacker` used to manipulate the current stack and other suspended stacks.
+The `StackRestacker` class provides the bulk of the functionality, with each of its methods providing a primitive for rearranging and transferring control between call stacks.
+The signature of the `StackRestacker` class is as follows:
 ```
 public expect local class StackRestacker<out local_{this} resumption> internal expect constructor {
     fun <local_{resumption} arena, local that> mount(